 Another approach to defining stages is by analyzing customer goals.
-Each stage of the journey map is like a series of subgoals that customers strive to accomplish to fulfill their ultimate objective—the reason why they opted to use your product or service.
+Each stage of the journey map is like a series of subgoals that customers strive to accomplish to fulfill their ultimate objective—the reason why they opted to use your products or services.
 To effectively identify these subgoals, it can be helpful to put yourself in your customers' shoes and consider things from their perspective.

 What are the specific objectives or subgoals they seek to accomplish with your help?
 For example, in the travel agency context, customers may have subgoals such as finding the perfect destination, securing the best deals, quickly getting through the booking process, and ultimately experiencing a memorable and enjoyable vacation.

 By understanding these subgoals, you can align your customer journey map stages more precisely with your customers' needs and desires.
-It enables you to tailor your product or service offerings to better address the subgoals, ultimately increasing customer satisfaction and loyalty.
+Doing so enables you to tailor your product or service offerings to better address the subgoals, ultimately increasing customers' satisfaction and loyalty.